MateusGilbert/nn_temp_compression/README.md

 Also, the files containing the temperature measurements used in the experiment were extracted from a dataset available at https://datadryad.org/stash/dataset/doi:10.6071/M39Q2V.

 >> Obs.: Given that portuguese is my mother language, the code may contain some forgotten comments in this language that can be ignored.
+>> Obs2.: Documentation still in progress.
+The information presented below is sufficient to understand the requirements for running the program.
+Feel free to contact me if you have any questions about the files not discussed below.

 # How to Use
 As discussed above, the program trains a list of autoencoder networks accordingly with a set of parameters present in t2_taxonomy.py.
 They are the following: